apushkarev/krpano-boilerplate/readme.md

         /* ... */
         /* %n - parameter description */

         /*
-        constructor is not called from this object scope, so to access current object fields 'this' alias is required */
+          constructor is not called from this object scope, so to access current object fields 'this' alias is required

+          please keep in mind that 'this' is an alias and it can be overwritten by other 'new' calls if they will appear later in the same call stack */
         set(this.some_param_1, %3);
         set(this.some_param_2, %4);
         /* ... */